 Marriage

-Never felt much draw to the institution of marriage in my teens or 20s.
+Before: Never felt much draw to the institution of marriage in my teens or 20s.
 I thought it might be fun to have a wedding, but more out of princess fantasy than any real understanding of marriage as a rite of passage.
+I assumed marriage was a practical adult thing to do if you were serious about committing to someone and didn’t question other motives for the institution of marriage as a social control or economically exploitive practice.

 Alcohol